Product launches are tough. They take up time, energy, and expensive resources.

 Not monitoring and learning from KPIs

 It can be hard to know where to start measuring the success of a product launch, but doing so is essential for your Go-to-Market strategy.
-If you aren’t learning from your launches, then you’re just going to keep repeating mistakes until you make your GTM strategy obsolete.

 Without KPIs, it’s impossible to know if a launch has gone well and where you can improve.
+If you aren’t learning from your launches, you’ll keep repeating mistakes until your GTM strategy becomes obsolete.
 You can identify these crucial metrics by breaking them down into the individual KPIs of each team that contributes to Go-to-Market.

-If you aren’t achieving those all important adoption rates, bring in sales enablement and customer success to find out what tools they’re missing and what they need to be successful.
+If you aren’t achieving those all-important adoption rates, bring in sales enablement and customer success to find out what tools they’re missing and what they need to be successful.

 Not celebrating success

-As companies launch with increasing regularity, it’s not just flawed processes getting swept under the rug, but successes too.
+As companies launch with increasing regularity, it’s not just flawed processes getting swept under the rug but successes, too.
 This can manifest as a series of problems for your company down the road.

 What they will be is burnt out, lacking motivation for your company, and looking to take their skillset elsewhere.
 If your frontline employees are disenfranchised, then it doesn’t matter how much you believe in a product.
 That passion will never make it from you to your buyers if your key messengers aren’t experiencing it with you.

-Celebrating the success of your teams fosters a culture that, rather than alienating your employees, encourages in them the same loyalty to your brand and products that you have.
+It’s so important that brand identity is a shared experience across your stakeholders and contributors, but especially in the post-launch phase, as celebrating as a team is essential to that unity.
+And celebrating the success of your teams fosters a culture that, rather than alienating your employees, encourages in them the same loyalty to your brand and products that you have.
 This is crucial, as employees who believe in a launch will automatically deliver better results than employees who have one foot out the door.

 Conclusion